Godmindfamily, Chapter 5

 Although animals can also be conditioned, they cannot use the power of belief to break their cycles in the way humans can (although animals can be de-conditioned, this takes longer and generally requires human oversight), another factor that separates human family systems from animal systems.
 We thus come to the realisation that emotional fusion and the associated tetchiness, neediness, distancing etc. are the product of conditioning, negative beliefs and fears, just like symptoms, and like symptoms, these problems can be healed in the same way.
 Healing symptoms and diseases via TMS methods and/or miracles requires firm belief in a good outcome and the ability to shut out counterproductive anxiety.
 These skills are transferable to the realm of family and relationship dysfunction.
 In fact, it may be easier to heal a dysfunctional relationship than it is to heal a serious disease, because there is more fear and danger to overcome with the latter than the former, and worse consequences for failure.

 As the examples above demonstrate, how others react to us is largely determined by our conditioned expectations of them based on prior behaviour, cultural depictions and our family histories, due to the creative supremacy of mind over matter.
-Part of this is obvious, as in the case of Miranda the Paranoid and Bill the Cheater.
-The other part is less obvious and more supernatural; as the Law of Attraction states, our beliefs can ‘magically’ attract success or failure in ways that are beyond normal materialistic explanations – witness Mark’s prodigious ability as a magnet for juvenile delinquents.
-Of course, if negative beliefs have messed up relationships, then the good news is that constructive, healthy beliefs can heal them or build better ones.
+Part of this is obvious, as in the case of Miranda and Bill.
+The other part is less obvious and more supernatural; as the Law of Attraction states, our beliefs can attract success or failure in ways that are beyond normal materialistic explanations – witness Mark’s prodigious ability as a magnet for juvenile delinquents.
+Of course, if negative beliefs such as 'nobody loves me' have destroyed or tarnished relationships, then the good news is that constructive, healthy beliefs can heal them or build better ones.
 Combine positive beliefs with knowledge and prayer backed by faith and those beliefs get far more powerful.

 If you drink the blood of Christ – and I’m not necessarily talking about communion wine – you enter into a family relationship with God, who becomes your father.
 In John’s (12:36) gospel, Jesus exhorts people to become ‘sons of the light’, and in 1 John 3:2 Christians are called ‘children of God’.
 You thereby change your family history and a new nature comes with it, not perfect to be sure (and reliant on God for virtue) but more capable of positive development or sanctification and freer of negative emotions than you were previously.
 If you don’t like the cards you’ve been dealt, make friends with the dealer.